Tina-Gh/Machine_Learning/README.md

   <b> *23_Classification_Model Selection_....ipynb:</b>

   All the "23_Classification_Model Selection_....ipynb" algorithems were written for the breaset cancer dataset "Data.csv", in order to comapre their performance.
-And the result was that the "Kernel SVM (SVC) Classifier" IN THIS VERY CASE, became the winner! (with accuracy of about 95%)
+And the result was that the "Kernel SVM (SVC) Classifier" IN THIS VERY CASE, became the winner! (with accuracy of about 95% and the non-linear kernel = 'rbf')